 Melissa is a restaurateur, professional cook and writer, specializing in Sicilian cuisine.
-She holds a B.A. in Middle Eastern Languages and Cultures and an M.S. in Journalism from Columbia University as well as a degree in Culinary Arts and International Breadmaking from the French Culinary Institute.
+She holds both a Masters in Journalism and a B.A. from Columbia University, as well as a degree in Culinary Arts and International Breadmaking from the French Culinary Institute.

 Once dubbed “the Kitchen Mistress” by a New York Post critic, Melissa was born in New York, but owes her passion for food to her childhood summers in rural Sicily, where she learned the value of being connected to the land.
 She is a firm believer that good eating is a cornerstone of living a long and healthful life.